Magnitus-/ExpressUser/README.md

 You should be as conservative as your application domains allows concerning what you'll accept.

 Also, you validator should ensure that for the route /Users/:Field/:ID/Count/, only publicly available information should be selectable for regular users (see express-user-local code for an implementation of this).

+Finally, the validator should be very selective about what values of Membership it allows for the /User/Self/Memberships/:Membership routes.

 Session Synchronization
 =======================